-- Install the 12" discharge line to the Cramer Road Tank(s). - Cramer Road Extension - Replace the existing watermain on Nott Road with 12" watermain. - Duel Road Extension - Install a tank on Smith Road to serve as an emergency backup to the Cramer Road Tank and to simplify the operation of the Pierce Park pump station and eliminate the need for the Goodale Road pump station. - Add Back-Pressure Sustaining capabilities to the Northern PRVs. - Install tank mixing/THM Removal system on each of the water storage tanks to improve water quality.
+- Install the 16" discharge line to the Cramer Road Tank(s). - Cramer Road Extension - Replace the existing watermain on Nott Road with 12" watermain. - Annual Watermain Replacement Project 1% of the distribution system. - Duel Road Extension - Install a tank on Smith Road to serve as an emergency backup to the Cramer Road Tank and to simplify the operation of the Pierce Park pump station and eliminate the need for the Goodale Road pump station. - Add Back-Pressure Sustaining capabilities to the Northern PRVs. - Install tank mixing/THM Removal system on each of the water storage tanks to improve water quality.
 Cramer Road Tank currently has a mixing system operating. - Provide an interconnection with Canandaigua-Hopewell to supplement flows to the Fallbrook area. - Extend City Supplied service area along West Lake Road and relocate pressure reducing valves to improve and create different zones.